 Maria is originally from New Hampshire and lives currently in Denver, Colorado.

-Susan’s unique 360 perspective features diverse professional experience including classroom instruction (K12), student support services (Higher Ed), and technology and operations (K12 and Higher Ed).
+Susan’s unique 360 perspective features diverse professional experience in education technology, including classroom instruction (K12), student support services (Higher Ed), and technology and operations (K12 and Higher Ed).
 Susan managed the first interoperability program at Houston ISD, managed enterprise IT implementations, and led implementation and operations of a new campus for a Virtual Academy.

 She holds an M.Ed. in Education Technology Leadership and a BS in Interdisciplinary Studies.

 Chris has been a long-time contributor to IMS Global, working on the Competency and Academic Standards Exchange (CASE) specification and the Comprehensive Learner Record (CLR) specification, and is a former Co-Chair of the IMS CLR technical workgroup.
 While at Capella University, Chris worked on projects personalizing the online course room experience for learners and faculty, including the pioneering, self-paced FlexPath program delivery format.
 He has a passion for learning technology and a penchant for curiosity.